Astros vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 32 of the 56 games they were listed as the moneyline favorite this season (57.1%).
+- The Astros have been the moneyline favorite 56 total times this season.
+They've finished 32-24 in those games.

-- The Astros have a 54.5% chance to win this game based on the moneyline's implied probability.
+- The Astros have a 58.3% chance to win this contest based on the moneyline's implied probability.

-- Houston has had an over/under set by oddsmakers 88 times, and have combined with opponents to go over the total in 43 of those games (43-44-1).
+- Houston has played in 89 games with a set over/under, and have combined with its opponents to go over the total 44 times (44-44-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!